 - Your computer decrypts the message and displays it.
 Communication is always from the destination to EN, but no one knows you exist except N1.

 While people may speculate that OR is slower due to the longer paths that packets have to take, it seems that OR is significantly faster than most freely available SOCKS5 proxies.
-The majority of proxies operate at less than 1 megabits per second.
-Compare that to the 5 to 6 megabits per second on average that OR usually delivers.
+The majority of proxies operate at less than 1 megabit per second.
+Compare that to the 5 to 6 megabits per second on average that OR usually delivers from our own personal tests of the network.

 The fastest paths are mostly from ORs within the same country, but that’s not necessarily a rule.
 For example, using an endpoint from the US in a computer in Romania, I was able to download at 2 megabits per second.
 You’ll notice a jump in speed and reliability when using OR nodes.
 However, I can’t guarantee its reliability against a commercial proxy.
 We’re only comparing OR to free proxies that usually host many connections simultaneously.